devreplay/vscode-devreplay/README.md

-# Devavatar for Visual Studio Code
+# DevReplay for Visual Studio Code

 A Visual Studio Code extension with support devreplay thas will suggest source code fix based on rule file.
 It is from [devreplay](https://www.npmjs.com/package/devreplay)